-If your website offers products or services to an international audience, a multilingual site can help you reach your target audience and explore new international markets.
-There are many benefits to creating a multilingual site, including:
+If your company offers products or services to an international audience, a multilingual site can help you reach your target audience and explore new global markets.
+This tutorial shows you how to make your site multilingual.

 Before you begin